Skip to Main Content

 B.S.
 (CE), University of Witwatersrand (South Africa); M.S.
 (CE), M.S.
 (Aeronautics and Astronautics), Ph.D.
 (CE), M.I.T.

-Jing Fan, Assistant Professor
+Jing Fan, Associate Professor

 B.E.
 (Thermal Engr.), Shandong Univ.; M.E.(Engr.
 Thermophysics), Shandong Univ., Ph.D, (Thermofluids), Univ. of Hong Kong